Questions about St. Helena's Adams Street property

 About Adams Street.
-I have a question for Paul Dohring who said, “I would rather not sell this property, but at some point you have to face reality.
+I have a question for St. Helena City Council member Paul Dohring who said, “I would rather not sell this property, but at some point you have to face reality.
 We need cash and we need it now.”
 What happens the next time we “need cash now” but have no more community assets to sell off?

 What is the urgent need that requires a new City Hall and police station right now, particularly if we cannot currently afford them?
 Why not a nice facelift for a tiny fraction of the cost?
 Or specific renovations if actual structural issues exist?

-Note: Editor’s note: After an extensive evaluation, the city’s SHAPE (St. Helena Assets Planning Engagement) Committee, appointed by the city council and made up of local citizens, studied the City Hall and police station building and determined that it has reached the end of its useful life and should be torn down.
-The money raised from Auction Napa Valley, sponsored by the Napa Valley Vintners, is specifically targeted for youth education and youth health needs throughout Napa County and funds are distributed to local nonprofits.